 Mel was surprised about how much Les talked to her.
 Later she told me that Les has never seen the side of us that he saw that night.
 I thought that this was probably true.
 Maybe a little friendship might come out of it.
 Mel was to see more of Les later that night.

 Coach came around to quiet things down.
 He asked the girls if I could take someone home the next day.
-I agreed and so Barry and Matt were to ride home with us.
+I agreed, and so Barry and Matt were to ride back with us.
 Since Tate was going with Darlene, Coach didn’t think it was a good idea to have him ride with us.

-Matt, Barry and Brenda rode in the back, with Mel and me in front.
+Matt, Barry, and Brenda rode in the back, with Mel and me in front.
 I tried to get them to put someone in front, but they refused.
-We were to drop Matt at Aggie’s to meet his Dad, or over at Swain’s.
-We checked at Aggie’s and Matt’s family was not there.
-We dropped him off at Swain’s, went up to Payless, back downtown and finally back to Swain’s to see if Matt was still there.
-He was, I couldn’t leave him there so we took him home.
-I never found out what happened, but the weekend was over and it came time to look forward to the next game.
+We were to drop Matt at Aggie’s to meet his Dad, or over at Swains.
+We checked at Aggie’s, and Matt’s family was not there.
+We dropped him off at Swain’s, went up to Payless, back downtown and finally again to Swain’s to see if Matt was still there.
+He was, I couldn’t leave him there, so we took him home.
+I never found out what happened, but the weekend was over, and it came time to look forward to the next game.

 Neah Bay exploded for 25 pts.
-In the second quarter, but I.H. scored 26 and Neah Bay’s lead was only 42 – 41 at halftime.
+In the second quarter, but I.H. scored 26, and Neah Bay’s lead was only 42 – 41 at halftime.
 Mike Edwards scored 8 pts.
-To lead Neah Bay, Gary and Stan scored 8 each to lead the Eagles.
+To lead Neah Bay, Gary and Stan scored eight each to lead the Eagles.
 Neah Bay outscored I.H.
 20 – 10 in the third quarter.
-Neah Bay was led by Mark’s 7 pts followed by Les’s 6 pts.
-Neah‘s defense held Gary to 4 pts. and Stan to only 2.
+Neah Bay led by Mark’s 7 pts followed by Les’s 6 pts.
+Neah‘s defense held Gary to 4 points and Stan to only 2.

-The game was close most of the time and Ron, Dan, and Tate lasted through the game with 4 fouls.
+The game was close most of the time, and Ron, Dan, and Tate lasted through the game with four fouls.
 Heritage wasn’t sharp, except Stan’s shooting.
 Five in a row for NB, 5 – 1.